symfony/symfony-docs/security/voters.rst

 ------------------------------------------

 Suppose you have a ``Post`` object and you need to decide whether or not the current user can *edit* or *view* the object.
-In your controller, you'll check access with code like this::
+In your controller, you will check access with code like this::

     // src/Controller/PostController.php